zhyordanova/FavoritePlacesCli/README.md

 - selecting a location while creating a place
 - viewing an existing saved place on the map

-The screen includes loading handling and retry behavior to improve reliability around map initialization.
+The screen includes loading handling, retry behavior, and a graceful unavailable state when **Mapbox** is not configured.

 ### Place Details
 Shows: